The million-dollar question for sure:

 Yet……it doesn’t usually work like that.
 Time and time again I see patients get excited over these findings, as it seems like such a clear-cut scientific solution.

-Our bodies are multi-dimensional echo-systems, our soil ever-changing terrain…..the most advanced scientific measures able to see less than 5% of our microbes.
+Our bodies are multi-dimensional eco-systems, our soil ever-changing terrain…..the most advanced scientific measures able to see less than 5% of our microbes.
 5%!
 That’s it!

 How on earth is a stool test that gets a snapshot of less than 5% of your microbiome going to tell us that X or Y compound is or is not going to address our issue?